SyncfusionExamples/export-data-to-excel-in-c-sharp/README.md

 # Export Data to Excel in C#
-Syncfusion Excel (XlsIO) library is a .NET Excel library that allows the user to export data to Excel in C# and VB.NET from various data sources like data tables, arrays, collections of objects, databases, CSV/TSV, and Microsoft Grid controls in a very simple and easy way.
+<a href="https://www.syncfusion.com/excel-framework/net"><strong>Syncfusion Excel (XlsIO) library</strong></a> is a .NET Excel library that allows the user to export data to Excel in C# and VB.NET from various data sources like data tables, arrays, collections of objects, databases, CSV/TSV, and Microsoft Grid controls in a very simple and easy way.
 Exporting data to Excel helps in visualizing the data in a more understandable fashion.
 This feature helps to generate financial reports, banking statements, and invoices, while also allowing for filtering large data, validating data, formatting data, and more.

+You can refer the <a href="https://help.syncfusion.com/file-formats/xlsio/working-with-data?_ga=2.120276040.1381167263.1557135100-214292665.1551328372#importing-data-to-worksheets">documention</a> to know more in detail.

 Essential XlsIO provides the following ways to export data to Excel: